wangshaonan/Computational-Linguistics-for-Brain-Encoding-and-Decoding/_modules/week06.md

 ### Decoding words from brain activation

-We will introduce the concept of Multi-voxel pattern analysis(MVPA) and time-series decoding, etc. We will learn the characteristics of MEG and EEG data, and build a word decoding model using MVPA methd.
+We will introduce the concept of Multi-voxel pattern analysis(MVPA) and time-series decoding, etc. We will learn the characteristics of MEG and EEG data, and build a word decoding model using MVPA method.

 Lecture
 : [Slides](),